joshrpg/MixItUpRedeems/BG3 Style Redeems/Approval Redeem/readme.md

     ![redeem example screenshot](image-3.png)

-Note: If you create this as a command, you probably should set a cooldown!
+Note: If you create this as a command, you probably should set a cool down!
 I didn't go over that here!